microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt/delta/readme.md

 - Double-click the public.crt file and select Install Certificate.
 Choose Local Machine, Place all certificates in the following store, Browse, and select Trusted Root Certification Authorities.
 - Copy the private.key and public.crt files from c:\minio into %%USERPROFILE%%\.minio\certs.

-## Steps to use minio for the demo
+## Steps to use minio for the exercise

 1. From a command prompt at the c:\minio directory start the minio server with the following command (example syntax for Powershell)